sidgurun/Lya_zelda/docs/installation.rst

 Installation
 ============

 `zELDA`, installation is divided in two blocks.
 First you will need to install the python package containing all the scritps.
 With this you can already use the Deep Neural Network methodologies to extract information from observed Lyman-alpha line profiles.
-The second block contains all the grids computed from `FLarEON`.
+The second block contains all the grids computed from `LyaRT`.
 These are necessary in order to compute line profiles and escape fractions for all the outflow geometries.
 As a consequence, the second block is mandatory to make MCMC analysis.

 Python package
 **************

-The simpliest way of installing `zELDA`'s scripts is pip:
+The simplest way of installing `zELDA`'s scripts is via pip:

 .. code:: python